bobstarul/bobstarul.github.io/_posts/2022-07-08-FirstPost.md

-> 4. What host- or network-based indicators could be used to identify this malware on infected machines?
+> 4.What host- or network-based indicators could be used to identify this malware on infected machines?

  In order to identify this malware on infected machines, we can look for a running service named _MalService_ and also check for connections to the URL _http://www.malwareanalysisbook.com_ .